-Tick borne disease is a growing threat to both canine and human health.
+Tick-borne disease is a growing threat to both canine and human health.
 Ticks are parasites that attach themselves to animals and people, feed on blood, and transmit diseases directly into the host’s system.
-Disease occurs when an infected tick bites a dog or a human and transmits the disease into the victim’s body.
+The disease occurs when an infected tick bites a dog or a human and transmits the disease into the victim’s body.

-The geographic distribution of ticks is changing and can vary yearly or even by season.
-Ticks are in virtually all parts of the United States, including some urban areas, and in many parts of the world.
+The geographic distribution of ticks is changing due to climate change, de-foresting, and the changing living and migrating patterns of deer, birds, and rodents.
+This can vary yearly or even by season.
+Ticks are in virtually all parts of the United States, including some urban areas, and many parts of the world.
 They present a danger to both people and pets.

 Lyme disease is usually diagnosed via blood tests.
-The test detects exposure to the tick-agent and helps the veterinarian determine the best course of treatment.
+The initial test detects exposure to the tick-agent and helps the veterinarian determine additional testing as needed.

-There is a vaccination for Lyme disease, though some question its efficacy.
-However, the vaccine may reduce the rate and severity of the illness.
+There is a vaccination for Lyme disease.
+Though some question its duration and efficacy, the vaccine may reduce the rate and severity of the illness should it appear.
 Dog owners should speak to their veterinarian to determine if the vaccine is appropriate for their pet.

 Canine Ehrlichiosis is found worldwide.
-It is caused by the Brown Deer Tick.
+It is caused by several types of ticks: The Brown Dog Tick, Lone Star Tick, and American Dog Tick.
 Signs include fever, poor appetite, and low blood platelets (cells that help the clotting of blood), often noted by nose bleeding or other signs of bruising or anemia.
 Signs start about 1-3 weeks after the bite of an infected tick.
-Dogs diagnosed and treated promptly can have good prognosis, but those who go on to the chronic phase have more difficulty recovering.
+Dogs diagnosed and treated promptly can have a good prognosis, but those who go on to the chronic phase have more difficulty recovering.

-Rocky Mountain Spotted fever is one of the more commonly known tick-borne diseases to affect dogs and humans.
+Rocky Mountain spotted fever is one of the more commonly known tick-borne diseases to affect dogs and humans.
 It is carried by the American Dog Tick and the Rocky Mountain Wood Tick, as well as the Brown Deer Tick.
 This disease has been found in much of North, South, and Central America.
 Signs include fever, poor appetite, swollen lymph nodes, and joint pain.
-On occasion, neurologic signs such as wobbliness and low platelets, which lead to abnormal bleeding, may also be present.
+Low platelets, which help in blood clotting, are often found.
+On occasion, neurological signs such as wobbliness can also occur.

-Babesiosis is another disease caused primarily by the bite of a tick, but can also transfer from dog bites, blood transfusions, and transplacental transmission.
-The main issue associated with Babesioisis is hemolysis, or the breaking down of red blood cells.
-Symptoms include lethargy, pale gums, and jaundice (yellow/orange colored skin or sclera — the “whites” of the eyes).
+Babesiosis is another disease caused primarily by the bite of a tick, but can also transfer from dog bites, transplacental transmission and possible through contaminated IV blood.
+The main issue associated with Babesiosis is “hemolysis,“ or the breaking down of red blood cells.
+Symptoms include lethargy, pale gums, dark-colored urine and jaundice (yellow/orange colored skin or sclera — the “whites” of the eyes).

-Hepatozoonosis is slightly different, in that the infection is acquired after a dog ingests an infected tick while either grooming itself or from feeding on prey infested with parasitized ticks.
-This disease is not zoonotic, in other words, people cannot catch this from infected dogs.
+Hepatozoonosis is slightly different, in that the infection is acquired after a dog ingests an infected tick.
+This disease is not zoonotic; in other words, people cannot catch this from infected dogs.
 This disease is generally found in the southern United States.
 Signs of the disease are pain and reluctance to stand or move, fever, muscle wasting, and mild to moderate anemia.
 This disease is severely debilitating and often fatal.

 How To Prevent Tick-Borne Disease

 These diseases can present a serious risk to the health of dogs and to people.
-It’s important that dog owners talk with their veterinarian to determine the best approach to flea and tick control measures for their dogs.
+It’s important that dog owners talk with their veterinarian to determine the best approach to flea and tick control.

-Further information can be found through the American Kennel Club’s Canine Health Foundation by clicking here.
+Further information can be found through the American Kennel Club’s Canine Health Foundation.

-A map showing the prevalence of Lyme disease can be found at the Center for Disease Control by clicking here.
+A map showing the prevalence of Lyme disease can be found at the Center for Disease Control.